kasper/phoenix/API.md

 JavaScript API
 ==============

 This documentation is an overview of the JavaScript API provided by Phoenix.
 Use this as a guide for writing your window management script.
 Your script should reside in `~/.phoenix.js`.
-Phoenix currently includes [Underscore.js](http://underscorejs.org) (1.5.2), you can use its features in your configuration.
+Phoenix includes [Underscore.js](http://underscorejs.org) (1.5.2) — you can use its features in your configuration.
 Underscore provides useful helpers for handling JavaScript functions and objects.

-## Get Started
+## Getting Started

-This documentation uses pseudocode to outline the API.
+This documentation uses *pseudocode* to outline the API.
 Many of the classes represent global objects in the script’s context — functions that are marked as static can be accessed through these global objects.
-The other functions are instance functions.
-Instances can also be accessed through the global objects.
+All other functions are instance functions.
+Instance objects can be accessed through the global objects.

-For example to bind a key to a function, you call the `bind`-function for the `api`-object.
+For example, to bind a key to a function, you call the `bind`-function for the `api`-object.

 ```javascript
 api.bind('q', [ 'ctrl', 'shift' ], function () {});
 ```

 To move the focused window to a new coordinate, you can call the `setTopLeft`-function for a `Window`-instance.
-To get an instance, you can for example get the focused window with the `focusedWindow`-function for the global `Window`-object.
+To get a `Window`-instance, you can for example get the focused window with the `focusedWindow`-function for the global `Window`-object.

 ```javascript
 Window.focusedWindow().setTopLeft({ x: 0, y: 0 });